New Drug Discovery Tools

 Each country has established strict regulations on HCP residues:

-1. The United States Pharmacopeia (USP) stipulates in its <1132> chapter that the limit for HCP content is less than 0.01% (100 ppm) [1];
+The United States Pharmacopeia (USP) stipulates in its <1132> chapter that the limit for HCP content is less than 0.01% (100 ppm) [1].

-2. ICH Q6B states that the HCP residue is generally required to be less than 100 ppm [2];
+ICH Q6B states that the HCP residue is generally required to be less than 100 ppm [2].

-3. The Chinese Pharmacopoeia (2020 edition) stipulates that the HCP residue in CHO cells must be less than 0.05% (500 ppm) [3];
+The Chinese Pharmacopoeia (2020 edition) stipulates that the HCP residue in CHO cells must be less than 0.05% (500 ppm) [3].

-4. The European Pharmacopoeia (EP 2.6.34) stipulates that the HCP content should be less than 0.1% (1000 ppm) [4].
+The European Pharmacopoeia (EP 2.6.34) stipulates that the HCP content should be less than 0.1% (1000 ppm) [4].

 Host Cell Residue Detection

 Our Vazyme brand CHO HCP ELISA kit is a one-step double-antibody sandwich ELISA kit for HCP detection.
-It requires only one incubation step to quickly and accurately quantify CHO HCP residues in samples, while strictly adhering to biopharmaceutical quality control standards.
+It requires only one incubation step to quickly and accurately quantify CHO HCP residues in samples while strictly adhering to biopharmaceutical quality control standards.
 Our host cell residue detection product provides reliable assurance for biopharmaceutical safety.

 DD8102 - CHO HCP ELISA Kit: This kit is designed to detect residual host cell proteins in biological products (such as antibodies, recombinant proteins, vaccines, etc.) expressed in CHO cell lines.

-Luciferase Cell-based Assays
+The Role of Luciferase Cell-based Assays

-CellCounting-Lite 2.0 (CCL2) is a cell viability assay that detects the amount of ATP released by living cells through a luminescent signal based on a luciferase system.
+DD1101- CellCounting-Lite 2.0 Luminescent Cell Viability Assay: CellCounting-Lite 2.0 (CCL2) is a cell viability assay that detects the amount of ATP released by living cells through a luminescent signal based on a luciferase system.

-DD1201 - Bio-Lite Luciferase Assay System: Bio-Lite Luciferase Assay System detects the firefly luciferase reporter gene with ultrahigh sensitivity, stability and homogeneity.
+DD1201 - Bio-Lite Luciferase Assay System: Bio-Lite Luciferase Assay System detects the firefly luciferase reporter gene with ultrahigh sensitivity, stability, and homogeneity.

-In vivo Imaging Potassium Salts: Visually tracks disease progression by detecting in vivo luciferase expression levels.
+This method visually tracks disease progression by detecting in vivo luciferase expression levels.

 Add&Read® TR-FRET Solution

-DD2703-C - Add&Read TR-FRET Human IL6 Quantitative Detection Kit (Customized);
+DD2703-C - Add&Read TR-FRET Human IL6 Quantitative Detection Kit (Customized)

-DD2704 - Add&Read TR-FRET Human TNF-α Quantitative Detection Kit;
+DD2704 - Add&Read TR-FRET Human TNF-α Quantitative Detection Kit

-DD2705 - Add&Read TR-FRET Human IL2 Quantitative Detection Kit;
+DD2705 - Add&Read TR-FRET Human IL2 Quantitative Detection Kit

-DD2706 - Add&Read TR-FRET Human IFN-γ Quantitative Detection Kit;
+DD2706 - Add&Read TR-FRET Human IFN-γ Quantitative Detection Kit

-DD2709 - Add&Read TR-FRET Human IL8 Quantitative Detection Kit;
+DD2709 - Add&Read TR-FRET Human IL8 Quantitative Detection Kit

 DD2711 - Add&Read TR-FRET Human IL7 Quantitative Detection Kit

-cAMP Quantitative Detection: Quantitatively detects intracellular second messenger cAMP levels, accelerating high-throughput screening of GPCR-targeted drugs.
+This method quantitatively detects intracellular second messenger cAMP levels, accelerating high-throughput screening of GPCR-targeted drugs.

 References: